Letty Cottin Pogrebin: Career

 In 1976, Pogrebin was among 13 women who attended a feminist Passover Seder, the first organized and led by Esther M. Broner in her New York City apartment.

 in 1977, Pogrebin became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Pogrebin's name and picture.

 She authored How to Be a Friend to a Friend Who's Sick, a guide, after she was diagnosed with breast cancer in 2009.

 She was featured (among others) in the 2013 documentary film Makers: Women Who Make America.

 Pogrebin is a life member of Hadassah, and in 2013 was awarded that year's Myrtle Wreath Award from Hadassah's Southern New Jersey Region.

 She is a board member of (among other organizations) the Director's Council of the Women in Religion Program at the Harvard Divinity School, the Ms. Foundation for Education and Communication, and the Women's, Gender, and Sexuality Studies Program at Brandeis University.

 Personal life

-With management-side labor lawyer Bert Pogrebin, a partner at Littler Mendelson, she is the mother of identical twin daughters, Robin Pogrebin and Abigail Pogrebin, and a son, David.
+Letty Cottin met and married Bert Pogrebin in 1963, first meeting at Fire Island in June, and marrying before the end of the year.
+Six years her senior, he was a management-side labor lawyer, and a partner at Littler Mendelson.
+Together, they had identical twin daughters, Robin Pogrebin and Abigail Pogrebin (1965), and a son, David (1968).
+Bert died in 2024.

 She is the grandmother of six.